This step-by-step guide covers everything you need to know about starting a business in South Korea as an expat.

 Step 2.
 Get Help Navigating Korean Bureaucracy

-Korean taxes, insurance and banking are very different from what you’re used to.
+Korean taxes, insurance and banking are different from what you’re used to.
 These are some of the toughest hurdles to running a successful business in Korea.

 I highly recommend getting a local partner, unless your Korean is perfect and your patience abundant.
 Split profits and losses with them every month, and sign a detailed contract in Korean and English.
 See a lawyer to make sure it’s ironclad.